Business Solutions

 The Science Behind Nitrile Rubber Gloves

-If you’ve ever wondered what are nitrile gloves made of, the answer lies in chemistry, not biology.
+If you’ve ever wondered what nitrile gloves are made of, the answer lies in chemistry, not biology.
 Unlike latex, which is harvested from rubber trees, nitrile rubber gloves are made from a synthetic copolymer known as Nitrile Butadiene Rubber (NBR).

 Think of it like baking.
 Latex is like baking bread using natural yeast—it’s organic and flexible, but some people are allergic to the ingredients.
 Nitrile is like a carefully engineered, synthetic flatbread.
 It mimics the stretch and feel of the natural version but removes the proteins that cause severe allergic reactions (Type I allergies).
 Because it is synthetic, it is naturally resistant to oils, acids, and punctures, making it the preferred choice for safety.